 You can only pay your own top-up fees in one of the following situations:

-your accommodation is being provided under section 117 of the Mental Health Act 1983 as aftercare.
+if, in England, your accommodation is being provided under section 117 of the Mental Health Act 1983 as aftercare.

 If you’re unclear about, or disagree with, any aspect of the top-up fee agreement, do not sign it and get advice instead.
 Call our Helpline on 0800 319 6789 to arrange to speak to adviser.